garrandall/popular-music-data/tracks/give-it-2-u-robin-thicke-kendrick-lamar.md

 You know you make a grown man cry
 I wanna give it to you, tonight
 And make everything you fantasize
-Come true, ooh baby
+Come true, ohbaby
 I'll make it so, so, so amazing
 I'll give it to you, tonight
 And make everything you fantasize
-Come true, ooh baby
+Come true, ohbaby
 I'll make it so, so, so amazing
 I'll give it to you
 I'll give it to you